sherlock-hannah/sherlock-hannah.github.io/_posts/2018-06-25-User_analysis.markdown

 ---
 # Goal

-To establish recommend system and reduce lossing customers.
+To establish recommend system and reduce lossing customers and improve buy rate of user.

 # Common index